object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 .. proof:exercise::

-    In this week's skeleton repository, create a :term:`module` :mod:`adt_examples.rpcalc` containing a class :class:`RPCalc` implementing a reverse Polish calculator.
+    In the exercise repository, create a :term:`module` :mod:`adt_examples.rpcalc` containing a class :class:`RPCalc` implementing a reverse Polish calculator.
 The calculator should have the following methods: